 The Directors are responsible for ensuring the Annual Report and Financial Statements are made available on a website.
-Financial Statements are published on the Company's webpage on the Manager's website (www. albion.capital/funds/AADV) in accordance with legislation in the United Kingdom governing the preparation and dissemination of Financial Statements, which may vary from legislation in other jurisdictions.
-The Company's webpage is maintained on the Board's behalf by the Manager.
+Financial Statements are published on the Company's webpage on the Manager's website (www. albion.capital/funds/KAY) in accordance with legislation in the United Kingdom governing the preparation and dissemination of Financial Statements, which may vary from legislation in other jurisdictions.
+The maintenance and integrity of the Manager's website is, so far as it relates to the Company, the responsibility of the Manager.